apache/gravitino/docs/security/authorization-pushdown.md

 #### Example of using the Authorization Ranger Iceberg Plugin

-Suppose you have an Apache Hive service in your datacenter and have created a `icebergRepo` in Apache Ranger to manage its permissions.
+Suppose you have an Apache Iceberg service in your datacenter and have created a `icebergRepo` in Apache Ranger to manage its permissions.
 The Ranger service is accessible at `172.0.0.100:6080`, with the username `Jack` and the password `PWD123`.
-To add this Hive service to Gravitino using the Hive catalog, you'll need to configure the following parameters.
+To add this Iceberg service to Gravitino using the Iceberg catalog, you'll need to configure the following parameters.

 ```properties
 authorization-provider=ranger